 You will complete the following assessment tests:

-- A Public Health-specific Situational Judgement Test lasting 100 minutes
+- A Public Health-specific Situational Judgement Test lasting 90 minutes (45 questions)

 Please be aware that the tests you will complete as part of the selection process are designed to be challenging.
 You are not necessarily expected to get all the answers correct or to complete the tests.
 The style of the tests is such that you may find it difficult to be confident about how you have performed.
 This is a perfectly normal reaction.

 An example of the Rust Advanced Numerical Reasoning Appraisal and Watson – Glaser Critical Thinking Appraisal - UK Edition can be downloaded below.
 There is also an introduction to the Public Health Situational Judgement Test.

 |Example Test: Rust Advanced Numerical Reasoning Appraisal||96 KB|